 Use terracotta pots

 Although terracotta pots can be a little bit more expensive and are easier to break, their upsides are much more than just the aesthetic.
 The clay they’re made of is permeable which means that some of the water in your soil can evaporate through the sides of the pot.
 This isn’t the case for the plastic pots that most houseplants come in when bought, which instead hold in every drop of water.
-So sometimes it’s worth investing a little more for your Peperomia to make sure that the roots of your Peperomia plant aren’t sitting in too much moisture as this will help avoid leaves dropping off.
+So sometimes it’s worth investing a little more for your Peperomia to make sure that the roots of your Peperomia plant aren’t sitting in too much moisture as this will help prevent your plant from losing any more leaves in future.

 One of the more common factors when it comes to Peperomia plants losing their leaves is consistent underwatering.
 Peperomia plants will forgive you if you occasionally forget to water them but they will struggle with dry soil for weeks and weeks.